sleepy762/lucidloader/CONFIGURING.md

 ## Bootable entries

-The configuration file is named `lucidloader-config.cfg` and it is saved in the directory of the bootloader `ESP/EFI/lucidloader` (ESP is the EFI System Partition, which is usually mounted as `/boot` or `/boot/efi`).
+The configuration file is named `config.cfg` and it is saved in the directory of the bootloader `ESP/EFI/lucidloader` (ESP is the EFI System Partition, which is usually mounted as `/boot` or `/boot/efi`).

 Every entry in the config file will be a section of text that must contain the `name` and `path` keys OR `name` and `kerneldir` keys.
 Each entry is separated by an empty line.
 In addition, the first entry is considered as the default entry.